SaujanyaPandey/jwks-server/README.md

 Check for missing dependencies and install them.
 Review server logs for error messages.

-Deliverables

-GitHub Repo: Provide a link to the repository.
-Gradebot Output Screenshot: Include a screenshot of the Gradebot test client output.
-Test Suite Output Screenshot: Include test coverage results.

 License
 This project is licensed under the MIT License.
 See LICENSE for details.